Skip to main content

 U.S. House

-All 17 members of the Pennsylvania’s U.S. House delegation — nine Democrats and eight Republicans — seek reelection in 2024.
+All 17 members of Pennsylvania’s U.S. House delegation — nine Democrats and eight Republicans — seek reelection in 2024.
 Who is listed on your ballot will be dictated by the congressional district you live in.

 Pennsylvania attorney general